sympy/sympy/doc/src/tutorials/physics/mechanics/bicycle_example.rst

   >>> print(A.subs(v, 5).eigenvals())
   {-0.775341882195845 - 4.46486771378823*I: 1, -0.322866429004087 + 3.32140410564766e-64*I: 1, -0.775341882195845 + 4.46486771378823*I: 1, -14.0783896927982: 1}

-Upon running the above code yourself, enabling the commented out lines, compare the computed eigenvalues to those is the referenced paper.
+Compare the computed eigenvalues to those is the referenced paper.
+They match.
 This concludes the bicycle example.